Nikon Z9 Camera Review

 While previous flagship models have a fixed Rear LCD, the Z9 for some reason has a two-axis tilting one.
 It's a bit awkward to use, and it doesn't have as much tilt in either direction as I'd like, but it does mean you can attempt the overhead or underhand photos from either grip while composing on the Rear LCD.
 The size and resolution of the Rear LCD is still a 3.2", 2.1m dot TFT panel.

 The Z9 viewfinder got a lot of flack from some at announcement by people who had never looked through it.
 At 3.69m dot (Quad VGA), this just "wasn't enough dots" for some, apparently.
 I don't know.
 Try putting a Quad VGA monitor just in front of your eyeball and tell me that's not enough.
 Nikon opted for two specific quality points with the viewfinder: (1) once again they've put high-quality optical elements between the 1/2" OLED display and your eye; and (2) the viewfinder is running 60Hz (usually) in as close to real time as we've seen in an electronic display.
 I've not had an issue with the quality of the viewfinder, nor have I heard a complaint from others using it in normal conditions.
-In really low light, or with high magnifications (zoomed in), yes, things break down, as they do for every EVF I've seen to date.
+In really low light, or with high magnifications (zoomed in), yes, things begin to break down some, as they do for every EVF I've seen to date.
 But in general operation, the Z9 viewfinder experience is smooth and it's very easy to forget you're looking at a screen.
-And it's a bright screen (OLED, and a bright one at that).
+Plus it's a bright screen (OLED).
 So bright that Nikon opted to add a mode in the Z9 to preserve night vision, by essentially dimming the display and using only red pixels.

 You might have noticed that thin rubber eyecup on the viewfinder.
 It's thin for a reason, as the eye point has pushed back another 1mm from the Z6/Z7 models.
-Nikon has a special viewfinder size function to help us glasses wearers, though.
-The eyecup is removable/replaceable, but no other options have appeared yet.
-Don't lose the one Nikon supplied, because as usual with new Nikon cameras, Nikon hasn't managed to actually ship replacements and accessories yet.
-I know they'll say that there's a supply chain issue worldwide at the moment.
-However, Nikon's had this problem when their were real supply chain issues (2011 with the tsunami, earthquake, floods) and when there wasn't.
-It's a Nikon problem, not someone else's, and I'm getting tired of it.
-Need an extra battery door?
-Nope, not available.
+Nikon has added a special viewfinder size function to help us glasses wearers, though.
+The eyecup is removable/replaceable, but no other options have appeared yet from Nikon (Hoodman and a few others now have some different versions; see the Accessories page for eye cups).

-Which brings me to power.
-The Z9 is powered by a new variant of the traditional flagship battery, now the EN-EL18D.
+The Z9 is powered by a new variant of the traditional flagship battery, the EN-EL18D.
 Yes, you can use older EN-EL18's in the Z9, but things get a little complicated in what can be charged by what, and whether they support all the USB Power capabilities.
 I'd say stick to the EN-EL18C and EN-EL18D.
-(Third party batteries at the moment, do not work with the Z9.)
-Battery life is rated at 700 shots CIPA worst case, but as I've noted many times before, the worst case CIPA measurement is really a time measurement, not a shot measurement.
+(A few third party batteries have appeared that work with the Z9.
+See my page for that.)
+Battery life is rated at 700 shots CIPA worst case, but as I've noted many times before, the worst case CIPA measurement is really a time measurement, not a image count measurement.
 Think 350 minutes of continuous power while photographing (video drops that to 170 minutes).

 I mentioned USB power, so let's talk about that for a moment.
-The Z9 comes with the MH-33 charger, which is not AC, but USB-C. Nikon also supplies the EH-7P with the MH-33, as the EH-7P is Nikon's USB-C wall wart (though someone forgot to tell Nikon that the cable shouldn't be permanently attached.
-Normal charging is: plug the EH-7P into a wall socket, plus the MH-33 into the EH-7P.
-Or, you can just plug the camera into the EH-7P and charge the battery internally.
+The Z9 comes with the MH-33 charger, which is not AC powered, but USB-C powered.
+Nikon also supplies the EH-7P with the MH-33, as the EH-7P is Nikon's USB-C wall wart (though someone forgot to tell Nikon that the cable shouldn't be permanently attached).
+Normal charging is: plug the EH-7P into a wall socket, plug the MH-33 into the EH-7P, put the battery into the MH-33.
+Or, you can just plug the camera directly into the EH-7P and charge the battery internally.
 Okay, that's a step in the right direction.

 However, neither the MH-33 nor the camera itself tend to take advantage of current USB Power Delivery capabilities.
 The EH-7P is nominally a 15W capability (5v, 3a).
-Supplying higher (30W up to 100W) does not particularly improve the charging speed (it does some, but not enough to be seeking that out).
-Nikon's still stuck at the 1.0 standard for USB PD (currently, we're at 3.1).
+Supplying higher power (30W up to 100W) does not particularly improve the charging speed (it does make a modest difference, hitting as much as 19W in some cases, but that’s not enough to be spending money seeking that out).
+Nikon's still stuck at the 1.0 standard for USB PD (currently, the standard is at 3.1).

 On the front of the camera we have the usual PC Sync socket and the traditional 10-pin circular connection, which supports legacy remote control options, including the WR-R10 wireless transmitter shown here (and the new WR-R11a version).
 Unlike previous cameras, Nikon now orients the 10-pin connector diagonally; it's a little easier to get to the lock-down rings now than it was on earlier cameras.

-Nikon made a big deal about the video capabilities of the Z9 when it was announced, and we're going to get another dose of that with an upcoming firmware announcement.
+Nikon made a big deal about the video capabilities of the Z9 when it was announced.

 Storage on the Z9 is two slots that can mount XQD or CFexpress Type B cards.
 All the usual dual-slot capabilities Nikon has had in the past are available, including JPEG in Slot 1 — JPEG in Slot 2 (which allows you to create a full-sized JPEG and a small JPEG for pushing off the camera via SnapBridge or another connection very quickly).